N3X15/ss13-vox/README.md

 **This project was originally written in 2013 when I was still learning python, so it's a bit rough around the edges.** I am slowly trying to improve the code.

+**I AM UNABLE TO GET THIS WORKING ON UBUNTU 22.04 LTS DUE TO A PROBLEM WITH UBUNTU AND VIRTUALBOX.**  Please be patient while I work on this.

 ## Installing

-**This system has only been tested on Ubuntu.** Therefore, this should be installed and run on an Ubuntu system.
-A VM is recommended, but not necessary.
+**This system has only been tested on Ubuntu 20.04 (focal).** Therefore, this should be installed and run on an Ubuntu system.
+A VM (such as VMWare, VirtualBox, or Xen) is recommended, but not necessary.

 1. Run `sudo apt install python3 && pip3 install -U poetry && poetry install --no-root` to install and configure Python 3 for Ubuntu.
 1. Run `sudo python3 setup.py` to install and configure SoX, Festival, and oggenc.
-  * NOTE: During the install process, setup.py will download and install packages, and install new Festival voices.
+  * NOTE: During the install process, setup.py will download and install operating system packages, and install new Festival voices.

 ## Generating Sounds